charlierobson/M5Cheg/README.md

 ### Porting Tatung Einstein Chuckie Egg to the Sord M5.

 Well this was a thing I didn't think I'd end up doing but here we are.
 To be honest I thought it was going to be much harder than it turned out to be but that was just luck.
-A lot of features of the code were totally flukey and helped the port immensely.
+A lot of features of the code were reasonably portable and helped the port immensely.

 I chose Chuckie Egg ('CE') as a target because:

 * I like it.
 * Every system should have it.
 * It's how I rank retro computer users.
-You're either a hacker or a chuckieegger.
+You're either a chuckiehacker or a chuckieegger.

 I chose the Tatung version as the source because, most significantly, the two systems share a big part of their architecture.
 Both Z80 and TMS99 video chips.
 I momentarily thought the M5 had an AY sound chip as well but I have a stupid short memory and didn't remember the absolute ball-ache I had converting the sound when I ported my own game BiggOil.
 D'oh.